-WCG (formerly Watson CPA Group) are tax and business consultants, not just number crunchers.
+WCG are tax consultants and business advisors, not just number crunchers.
 And owning and operating a rental property is a business, and should be viewed as such.
 Anyone can balance a checkbook.
 Anyone can put the right number in the right blanks.
 But we take a consultative approach to your rental property tax preparation.
 You can always find someone to do it for less- of course.
 However consider the solid back-end support that you will get with WCG (formerly Watson CPA Group) which other tax preparation companies might not provide.
 Read more about our Value Proposition here.

 Real Estate Professional IRS Election

 To be a real estate professional, an individual must spend the majority of his or her time in real property businesses which include development or redevelopment, construction or reconstruction, acquisition or conversion, rental, management or operation, leasing and / or brokerage.